-The direct supervisor or manager of an employee bears the ultimate responsibility to correctly notify the Office of Human Resources as to the absent without leave status of an employee.
+The direct supervisor or manager of an employee bears the ultimate responsibility to correctly notify the Talent Office of Human Resources as to the absent without leave status of an employee.

+VIII.
 IX.
 MISCELLANEOUS PROVISIONS

-- When an employee engages in an alleged act of misconduct, but has left the work location where the alleged act of misconduct occurred, then the Director of Labor Relations shall have the authority to institute discipline against that employee pursuant to the applicable disciplinary process. - 2.
+- 1. When an employee engages in an alleged act of misconduct, but has left the work location where the alleged act of misconduct occurred, then the Director of the Office of Employee Engagement Labor Relations shall have the authority to institute discipline against that employee pursuant to the applicable disciplinary process. - 2.
 The Chief Executive Officer, Chief Officers, heads of general departments now in existence or hereafter created, the General Counsel, Assistant Attorneys, the Board Secretary, and the Assistant Board Secretary are at-will employees who possess no property right to their position or expectation of continued employment.
 Said employees may be discharged from their employment with or without cause and with or without notice in accordance with applicable Board Rules and Statutes. - 3.
-Written reprimands may not be appealed to the Director of Labor Relations for review.
+Written reprimands may not be appealed to the Director of the Office of Employee Engagement Labor Relations for review.
 Rather, the Board agent's decision to issue a written reprimand shall be final.
 An employee or representative on the employee's behalf, may submit a rebuttal to a written reprimand for inclusion in the employee's disciplinary file. - 4.
-All appeal hearings conducted by the Office of Labor and Employee Relations may be held in an Area Office, or other location as deemed appropriate by the Director of Labor Relations.
+All appeal hearings conducted by the Office of Employee Relations may be held in an Area Office, or other location as deemed appropriate by the Director of the Office of Employee Engagement Labor Relations.
 Appropriate notice shall be given to all parties as to the location of the appeal hearing.

+IX.
 X. EFFECTIVE DATE

 This Policy shall take effect on the date it is adopted by the Board.
-All previously adopted policies or procedures regarding disciplinary actions and discharges of Board employees are rescinded upon the effective date of this Policy.
+All previously adopted policies or procedures regarding disciplinary actions and discharges of School-Based Union Employees (except CTU) Board employees are rescinded upon the effective date of this Policy.

-Any misconduct that occurred before the adoption of this Policy shall be governed by the prior Board Rules, policies, and the employee discipline code that were in effect at the time the misconduct occurred, including policies set forth in Board Reports 80-231-19 (Dismissal Procedures for Tenured Teachers), 95-1025-PO1 (Personnel Policy, Teachers and Administrators Discipline, Section 504.3), 95-1025-PO2 (Personnel Policy, Educational Support Personnel: Discipline and Discharge, Section 505.4), 95-1025-PO295-1025-PO3 (Personnel Policy, Educational Support Personnel: Types of Appointments, Section 505.1), and, 95-1025-PO6 (Personnel Policy, Educational Support Personnel: Probationary Period, Section 505.5).
+Any misconduct that occurred before the adoption of this Policy shall be governed by the prior Board Rules, policies, and the employee discipline code that were in effect at the time the misconduct occurred, including policies set forth in Board Report 04-0728-PO1. s 80-231-19 (Dismissal Procedures for Tenured Teachers), 95-1025-PO1 (Personnel Policy, Teachers and Administrators Discipline, Section 504.3), 95-1025-PO2 (Personnel Policy, Educational Support Personnel: Discipline and Discharge, Section 505.4), 95-1025-PO395-1025-PO3 (Personnel Policy, Educational Support Personnel: Types of Appointments, Section 505.1), and, 95-1025-PO6 (Personnel Policy, Educational Support Personnel: Probationary Period, Section 505.5).
 Any misconduct that occurs on or after the date of adoption of this Policy shall be governed by this Policy.